 Giving to and connecting with others build confidence and make you feel more competent.
 Here are a few suggestions of how you can give to and connect with others:

 - Talk to your peers at school.
 You probably met peers you didn’t even know had diabetes when you started to go to the nurse’s office at school.
 Talk to them about how they manage their diabetes.
 If they are newly diagnosed, encourage them by showing them how you have adjusted to living with diabetes.

 - Join the CHOP Diabetes Parent Support Network.
 With its mission to “offer positive support, interaction and education for parents/caregivers, children and teens with Type 1 diabetes,” the CHOP Diabetes Parent Support Network provides opportunities for education and social gatherings.
-Contact Pam Davis at email@example.com for more information.
+Fill out the DPSN interest form for more information.

 - Raise Diabetes Awareness.
 Volunteer at a local health fair or do a student project about diabetes and present it to your class.

 - Get involved in advocating for diabetes.
 Contact the American Diabetes Association (ADA) or the Juvenile Diabetes Research Foundation (JDRF) to find ways you can make your voice heard in legislation about diabetes.